openai/neural-mmo/docs/source/rst/administrative.rst

 |ags| Namesake
 ##############

-In formal publications, we refer to our project simply as a (the first) "Neural MMO."
-Internally and informally, we call it "Projekt: Godsword" (God-Sword).
+Neural MMO was originally named "Projekt: Godsword" (God-Sword).
 The name comes from two sources: CD Projekt Red, my personal favorite game dev studio, and OldSchool Runescape, which contains an iconic set of weapons called godswords.
-The latter is a particularly good model for AI environments; the former is more of a soft flavor inspiration.
+The latter is a particularly good model for AI environments; the former is more of a soft inspiration.
+While we now refer to the project simply as (the first) Neural MMO, the source files and API retain several of the original naming conventions for flavor.